Video Game / A Dance with Rogues

 - Bigger on the Inside: Many of the buildings in Betancuria have much bigger interiors than their external size would suggest.
 This is a limitation of the Neverwinter Nights game engine; the toolset usually requires inside areas larger that the outside building, because inside oriented tilesets aren't flexible enough if used to create an area with the size of a small building.

-- Bittersweet Ending: All of the endings are this at best.
+- Bittersweet Ending: All of the endings are this one way or the other.
 In each one of them, despite how far she's come, the Princess's future is very uncertain, she can never return to Betancuria, and she's still on the run from the Dhorn, most likely for the rest of her life.

 - Book Ends: Sort of, in the Golden Ending.
 The game begins with the Dhorn storming the Princess castle, in the Golden Ending the Princess' party storms an already invaded castle to put an end to a siege.